-1. Privately-funded Projects:
+Publicly/Privately-Funded Projects:

-- a.
-Revise design to reflect comments of the City Engineer and review authorities.
-Include design calculations to support proposed improvements. - b.
-Provide review prints to the City Engineer and review authorities for verification and compliance with prior review comments. - c.
-Obtain required signatures from governmental agencies (other than the City of Houston) and private utility companies prior to requesting signature by the City. - d.
-Include the following note on construction drawings "Contractor shall notify the City of Houston, Department of Houston Public Works (832-394-9098) 48 hours before starting work on this project."
+- Revise design to reflect comments of the City Engineer and Review Authorities.
+Include design calculations to support proposed improvements. - Provide electronic Drawings to the City Engineer and Review b.
+Authorities for verification and compliance with prior review comments. - Obtain required signatures from governmental agencies (other than c. the City of Houston) and private utility companies prior to requesting signature by the City. - d.
+Include the following note on construction Drawings - "Contractor shall notify the City of Houston, Houston Public Works (832-394-9098), 48 hours before starting work on this project."

-- 2. Design Contracts with the City: - a.
-Furnish the City, where applicable, engineering data necessary for applications for routine permits required by local, state, and federal authorities. - b.
-Prepare detailed final design drawings and specifications in compliance with comments received from the City subsequent to the review of the preliminary design. - c.
-Prepare detailed cost estimates and proposal forms for the authorized project. - d.
+2. Design Contracts with the City:

+- Furnish the City, where applicable, engineering data necessary for a. applications for routine permits required by local, state, and federal authorities. - Prepare detailed final design Drawings and Specifications in b. compliance with comments received from the City subsequent to the review of the preliminary design. - Prepare detailed cost estimates and proposal forms for the authorized c. project. - d.
 Provide estimated construction duration.
 Include all back up calculations and assumptions.
 Provide assumed number of holidays, weekends, severe weather and other non-working days as applicable.